A gaseous RICH detector for SiD or ILD: Introduction

 \section{Introduction}

-We have made a preliminary investigation of a possible Ring Imaging Cerenkov system (RICH) detector capable of $\pi$/$K$ separation up to \unit[50]{GeV} at the Silicon Detector (SiD)~\cite{SiDLOI, ILCDetTDR} or International Large Detector (ILD)~\cite{ILDLOI, ILD, ILDConceptGroup:2020} at the proposed International Linear Collider (ILC)~\cite{ILCTDR}.
-A gaseous RICH detector is the only particle identification (PID) method capable of reaching such a high momentum --- see Appendix~\ref{app:PID_reach}.
-A novel feature of our design is the use of timing to reduce the silicon photomultiplier (SiPM) noise.
+We have made a preliminary investigation of a possible Ring Imaging Cherenkov system (RICH) detector capable of $\pi$/$K$ separation up to \unit[50]{\GeVc} at the Silicon Detector (SiD)~\cite{SiDLOI, ILCDetTDR} or International Large Detector (ILD)~\cite{ILDLOI, ILD, ILDConceptGroup:2020} at the proposed International Linear Collider (ILC)~\cite{ILCTDR}.
+A gaseous RICH detector is one example of a particle identification (PID) method capable of reaching such a high momentum --- see \ref{app:PID_reach}.
+A novel feature of our design is the use of advanced timing to reduce the silicon photomultiplier (SiPM) noise.

 This effort is part of larger physics study~\cite{Albert:2022mpk} arguing the importance of this type of detector for a future linear collider.